llvm/llvm-project/clang/docs/LanguageExtensions.rst

 types that Clang knows how to format.
 This includes standard builtin types, as well as aggregate structures, ``void*`` (printed with ``%p``), and ``const char*`` (printed with ``%s``).
-A ``*%p`` specifier will be used for a field that Clang doesn't know how to format, and the corresopnding argument will be a pointer to the field.
+A ``*%p`` specifier will be used for a field that Clang doesn't know how to format, and the corresponding argument will be a pointer to the field.
 This allows a C++ templated formatting function to detect this case and implement custom formatting.
 A ``*`` will otherwise not precede a format specifier.